How to Hit a 5 Iron: A Beginner’s Guide to Solid Shots

 If you are unsure of your positioning, take an alignment stick, a great golf accessory, and point it toward your target line on the driving range, working on making your toes touch evenly on that imaginary line.

-You want the ball to be slightly forward of center at address with a long iron.
+You want the ball to be slightly forward of center at address with a long iron, often achieved with a slight forward press.
 With the lower loft, the ball’s forward helps increase ball flight for maximum carry.

 With most of my students, I encourage them to play the ball directly in the center of their stance with wedges.